hyperads/android-sdk/docs/_interstitial.md

 # Interstitial ads

-The HyperAdX Interstitial ads allows you to monetize your Android apps with banner ads.
-This guide explains how to add banner ads to your app.
-If you’re interested in other kinds of ad units, see the list of available types.
+The HyperAdX Interstitial ads allows you to monetize your Android apps.
+This guide explains how to add interstitial ads to your app.
+If you’re interested in other kinds of ad units, see the [list of available types](https://github.com/hyperads/android-sdk) .

 Sample projects: